Modern Slavery

 Victims are forced to grow or transport drugs, made to shoplift or pickpocket, are forced to beg on the streets, or used for fraud.
 The threat of being reported becomes another method of control.

-More than 15 million people are thought to have been forced into a marriage without consent, nearly all of them women and girls, often to an older man in another region or country.
+Nearly 22 million people are thought to have been forced into a marriage without consent, nearly all of them women and girls, often to an older man in another region or country.

 How many people are in modern slavery?

-In forced marriage to which they had not consented
+• 21.9 million people in a forced marriage to which they had not consented

-How do traffickers keep their victims under control? i
+How do traffickers keep their victims under control?

 People are tricked or forced into exploitation and kept there through violence, fraud or coercion, and often end up living and working in abominable conditions.